Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 Can US citizens own land in Tanzania?

-In general, no, US citizens cannot own land outright in Tanzania as freehold ownership, because all land in the country is public land vested in the President as trustee for all citizens, and the Land Act restricts direct land ownership to Tanzanian citizens only.
+As a general rule, US citizens cannot own land outright in Tanzania, because all land is legally public property held in trust by the President, and the Land Act restricts direct land allocation to Tanzanian citizens only.

 What documents will I need to buy in Tanzania?